viboes/std-make/doc/proposal/ordinal/Ordinal.md

 ## Ordinal Types

+Ordinal types are types that are isomorphic to the range `0`..`n`.
+They can be used as index of ordinal arrays, as element of an ordinal set or as element of an ordinal range.

 ### *Ordinal* requirements

 A *Ordinal* is a type that supports the `size/val/pos` functions.
 A type `O` meets the requirements of *Ordinal* if: